juc023/Magmaw/README.md

 ## Real-World Data

-Using [GNURadio software package](https://wiki.gnuradio.org/index.php/Tutorials), we stored the index of constellation points generated after demodulation.
+Using GNURadio, we stored the index of constellation points generated after demodulation.

 We also store the reference data to compare the results.